-Computer-savvy students who click through the World Wide Web can find pages of information technology scholarships that help debug your tuition worries.
+Computer-savvy students who click through the Internet can find pages of information technology scholarships that help debug your tuition worries.

 Information technology majors from the associate to the master’s level are focused on developing the digital skills to store, retrieve, and secure computer data.
 Driven by today’s “app economy” and cloud computing, the IT field employs more than 3.9 million professionals across America.
 The BLS shows that high-tech occupations will grow faster-than-average by 12 percent through 2024.

-Now’s an excellent to utilize these 20 great scholarships for information technology to start your technical training.
+Now’s an excellent to check out these 20 great scholarships for information technology to start your technical training.

 Ranking the Top Information Technology Scholarship Options Available